 “A Walk” is a psycho-geographical survey that visually maps an interior cartography from the external environment that I traverse.
-“A Walk” is a narrative mechanism that is mobile and open-ended, with no beginning, middle or end, that yields stills, moving images and an assemblage of found objects I sculpt together from objects I pick up on my “path”.
+I use “A Walk” as a narrative mechanism that is mobile and open-ended, with no beginning, middle or end, that yields stills, moving images and an assemblage of found objects I sculpt together, from objects I pick up on my “path”.

 “A Walk” charts my experience with the urban environment that surrounds me.
-With each step posing questions about the experience of a gendered body and mobility in urban areas, and the growth ways of flora as it is influenced by the urban environment.
-"A Walk" is banal everyday routine and also resistance “to the spatial consequences of a masculinist society” through what Gillian Rose describes in the book Feminism and Geography: The limits of geographical knowledge.
+With each step posing questions about the experience of a female body and mobility in urban areas, and the growth ways of flora as it is influenced by the urban environment.
+A Walk is banal everyday routine and it is also a sort of visual resistance and exploration of visual language.

 As I walk as an artistic practice, I am taken by the idea of a vast circulatory system within and around me that I’m connected to, using the motifs of mapping, journeying, growth and nature I try to make sense of these new connections I’m making.
 As I “Walk” I think about how I can mend a rupture, stitch a gash, and put the pieces back together of something, perhaps a body fragmented in the landscape.